 Training, qualifications & experience

-I am a Chartered Counselling Psychologist, a protected title which ensures the highest level of expertise and care.
+I am a Chartered Counselling Psychologist.
 I am registered with the Health and Care Professions Council (HCPC) and am an associate fellow of the British Psychological Society (BPS).

 My qualifications include:

 - Associate Fellow of The British Psychological Society (AFBPsS)

 - Doctorate in Counselling Psychology (DPsych)

 My career has spanned NHS, private and community settings in the UK and abroad, and has included psychiatric inpatient and outpatient facilities including The Nightingale Hospital, The Royal Free Hospital and The Maudsley Hospital.
 I have worked in teams specializing in trauma, eating disorders and problems regulating extreme emotions.
 I have also worked in outpatient teams specializing in women’s health and chronic illness.